paulshriner/fcc-is-cert/README.md

 You will need node.js installed.
 To run a project, navigate to the project folder, open a terminal window, then type ```npm install```, then ```npm start```.
 This will start a local server that can be viewed in a web browser.

 The Stock Price Checker and Anonymous Message Board projects require a database on MongoDB Atlas.
 [Here](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/) is a guide to create an account and set up a database.
 Once you have your URI string, create a file called .env in the project folder, then assign the URI string to MONGO_URI.

+Projects using Python will require Python to be installed in order to run locally.